TheoSourget/DDSA_Sourget/reports/dev_guide.md

 # Developer guide
-This document is intented as a complement to ReadMe to show how to add new elements to the existing project.
+This document is intented as a complement to ReadMe to show how to add new elements to the existing project with more visuals.

 # Reference extraction
 ## Add a new paper/dataset to monitor: